marcelpetrick/DevNotes/BeenThereSeenThat/20220614_QtDevCon_Day1/README.md

 * embedded systems
 * failsafe if partition swap is atomic!
 * recoverable if boot into rootfiles-fs b and it crashes, then scroll back to the old version A (but instead of investing into recovery, invest in testing)
-* to check: cpio them together? also scpn - what this?
+* to check: cpio them together? also scpn - what is this?

 * sw-update also has C-lib to check the process of the update